okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 The Spunk Cloud Log Streaming integration now supports GCP and GovCloud customers.
 You can set the Splunk edition parameter (`settings.edition`) to AWS (`aws`), GCP (`gcp`), or AWS GovCloud (`aws_govcloud`) in your Log Streaming integration.
 See [Splunk Cloud Settings properties](/docs/reference/api/log-streaming/#splunk-cloud-settings-properties). <!--OKTA-544449-->

-#### Updated AWS EventBridge supported regions for Log Stream integrations is GA in Preview
+#### Updated AWS EventBridge supported regions for Log Stream integrations

 The list of supported AWS EventBridge regions has been updated based on configurable event sources.
 See the [list of available AWS regions for Log Stream integrations](/docs/reference/api/log-streaming/#property-details-2). <!--OKTA-573094-->